 All of the boat tours include admission to the museum, which is near South Beach.
 It features a variety of hands-on exhibits across five separate buildings.
-The museum holds events throughout the summer as well.
-For 2021, it will host the Antique & Classic Boat Show on June 19 and the Annual Fish Boil Fundraiser on July 10.
+The museum holds events throughout the summer as well, such as the Antique & Classic Boat Show and the Annual Fish Boil Fundraiser.

 Peruse the Downtown Boutique Shops

 Boutique shopping is something for which downtown South Haven is well known.
 We’ve created a list of seven favorites that are within walking distance of Hotel Nichols: